junxit/us-congress-bills-115/metadata.md

 - 2017-06-08 — Introduced in House
 - 2017-06-08 — Introduced in House
 - 2017-06-08 — Referred to the House Committee on Ways and Means.
+- 2017-06-12 — Referred to the Subcommittee on Human Resources.
+- 2017-06-20 — Considered under suspension of the rules. (consideration: CR H4966-4968)
+- 2017-06-20 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2834.
+- 2017-06-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-06-20 — Mrs. Noem moved to suspend the rules and pass the bill, as amended.
+- 2017-06-20 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4966-4967)
+- 2017-06-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4966-4967)